 Have you written a novel, a book of poems, a play, a song, or a movie?
 Or maybe you’ve created a new kind of computer software or architectural design?
 If so, you’re probably considering copyrighting your literary, dramatic, musical, or artistic work.

 That’s where the right copyright lawyer can help.
 Our team of copyright lawyers at Verna Law is here to protect you or your company’s work, and we do that to further scientific and artistic progress.
 Since copyrights grant authors and creators a temporary monopoly, or ownership of exclusive rights for a specified length of time, they help encourage and promote creativity and knowledge.
+Copyright owners have the exclusive right to copy and sell their works and the right to stop potential copyright infringers in federal court.
+Verna Law provides copyright law services for clients of all sizes, from creative artists to business owners to entertainment companies to corporate clients.

 If you want to be a part of artistic and scientific progress through copyrighting your work, or if you have any questions about copyright registration, protection or filing, get in touch with our knowledgeable team of copyright lawyers.

-Copyright Law serving New York City
+Copyright Law in New York City

 Copyright Registrations